African Fat-Tailed Gecko Care Sheet

 UVB Lighting

 African fat-tailed geckos are capable of surviving without UVB lighting as long as they receive a high-D3 calcium supplement, but they are most likely to thrive when UVB is provided.
-In order to get the right strength of UVB (measured by UV Index, or UVI), distance and obstructions must be considered.
+In order to get the right strength of UVB (measured by UV Index, or UVI), distance, obstructions, and fixture type must be considered.
+The distances listed below should be measured from the gecko’s back on the basking platform to the UVB lamp.

-The UVB lamp should be installed on the warm side of the enclosure, close to the heat lamp, because heat and UVB work together.
-The gecko should be able to get no closer than 10” to the lamp.
+The UVB lamp should be installed on the warm side of the enclosure, overlapping with the heat lamp, because heat and UVB work together.
+The UVB lamp itself should span no more than half the enclosure’s length.

 (These recommendations are approximations.
 It is strongly recommended to use a Solarmeter 6.5 to determine the best placement to achieve a UVI of 1.0-2.0 in the basking area.)